swcarpentry-ja/carpentries-coc/topic_folders/policies/code-of-conduct.md

 If the suspension does affect employment duties or the suspended member is the key contact for a member site, the member will work with The Carpentries Executive Director to determine a course of action.

 ##### Lesson Development and Maintenance
-The suspended member will not be allowed to post PRs, issues, or comments to any repository in the carpentries, including but not limited to datacarpentry, swcarpentry, library carpentry, data-lessons, and carpentrieslab organizations.
-Administrative or write privileges to repositories in these organizations will be removed for the duration of the suspension.
+The suspended member will not be allowed to post PRs, issues, or comments to any repository in the carpentries, including but not limited to datacarpentry, swcarpentry, library carpentry, data-lessons, and carpentrieslab organisations.
+Administrative or write privileges to repositories in these organisations will be removed for the duration of the suspension.

 If the suspended member is a Maintainer, their name will be removed from the lessons page and they will not appear on the Maintainers page for the duration of their suspension.